Skip to main content

 50% positive mentions, -25% neutral mentions, 75% negative mentions

-The game's replayability is limited due to its linear paths and few branching options, resulting in minimal incentive for multiple playthroughs.
-However, a recent update increasing movement speed has improved exploration and pacing, slightly enhancing replay value.
+Replayability is limited due to the game's linear paths and few branching choices, resulting in minimal incentive for multiple playthroughs.
+However, increased movement speed in recent updates has improved exploration and pace, potentially enhancing replay value for fans of the genre.
 Adding more collectibles and interactive elements could further boost engagement and replayability.

 • “After the most recent update which increased movement speed, I can easily recommend this to fans of the liminal-themed walking sim genre.
 Increasing the movement speed encourages exploration, replayability, and the overall pace of the game, which has some very large areas.”